-Marshal Laurent Gouvion St. CyrThe Owl, a painter who rose to become one of Napoleon's marshals
+Marshal Laurent Gouvion St. CyrA painter who distinguished himself as a general during the French Revolution and rose to become one of Napoleon's marshals

 Born: April 13, 1764

 Legion of Honor: Grand Eagle